 The bigger and more intricate your real estate portfolio, the more you can expect to invest in a fractional CFO.
 A portfolio with a handful of single-family rentals requires a different level of oversight than one with multi-family buildings, commercial properties, and development projects spread across various legal entities.
 More properties mean more transactions to track, more complex cash flow to manage, and more sophisticated financial models to build.
 A fractional CFO typically dedicates a set number of hours per month to your business, and that time commitment naturally grows with the scale of your operations.

-The CFO’s Experience and Niche
+How a CFO’s Experience and Niche Affects Cost

 Experience, especially within the real estate niche, is a major price factor.
 A generalist fractional CFO might charge less, but a specialist who lives and breathes real estate investing brings invaluable industry knowledge.
 They understand things like 1031 exchanges, cost segregation studies, and the nuances of lender relationships for investment properties.
 A seasoned professional can quickly get a handle on your finances and identify growth opportunities you might have missed.
 This is where paying for expertise pays off, as their guidance is built on years of direct experience as real estate investors themselves.